mirzokan/NAAP/README.md

 * A first derivative of the data is used to approximate maxima of the two peaks.
 The peak maxima values are further refined by fitting to a polynomial equation.
 * Assuming peak symmetry, convoluted edges of the two peaks are resolved and areas under the three regions of the NECEEM electropherograms are calculated.
 This step uses the original non-smoothed data
 * The signal areas are used to calculate Kd, kon and koff.

+Example data is included in the "Databank" directory for you to try it out.